cisagov/development-guide/project_setup/skeletonize-existing-repository.md

 pre-commit install
 ```

-## Fix merge conflicts ##
+## Fix all the inevitable merge conflicts ##

-This merge process will almost certainly fail, resulting in merge conflicts.
+The merge process will almost certainly fail, resulting in merge conflicts.
-The next step is to fix those conflicts and add the files once the fixes are
+The next step is to fix the conflicts and add the files once the fixes are
 in place.

 ```sh